THE MENTAL HEALTH AND ADDICTIONS URGENT CARE CENTRE (MHAUCC)

 In an effort to respond to the mental health and addiction needs of our community especially given the anxiety, fear and uncertainty associated with the COVID-19 pandemic, Hôtel-Dieu Grace Healthcare (HDGH) with partner the Canadian Mental Health Association Windsor-Essex County Branch (CMHA WECB) have opened the Mental Health and Addictions Urgent Care Centre (MHAUCC).

-THE MHAUCC is a central access point for adults or youth aged 16 years or older who cannot safely wait for community mental health and addiction support.
-The service is intended for those experiencing a mental health or addictions crisis or who are having an acute and serious need who are at risk of worsening mental health condition that may require hospitalization.
+The MHAUCC is a central access point for adults or youth aged 16 years or older who cannot safely wait for community mental health and addiction support.
+The service is intended for those experiencing a mental health or addictions crisis or who are having an acute and serious need who are at risk of worsening mental health condition.

 - Brief Psychotherapy and Psychosocial Support